djalbat/reaction-hooks/README.md

 ### `useContext()`

 This hook can be used comprehensively to share information, most likely methods, between components and the like that are directly related in the DOM.
-What this means is that in order for one component to share information with another one must be a descendant of the other.
-Since this hooks leverages contexts, perhaps this is not so surprising.
-In fact another lifecycle method, namely `childContextSet()`, was added to Reaction in order to support it.
+What this means is that in order for one component to share information with another it must be a descendant of the other or vice-versa.
+Since this hook leverages contexts, perhaps this is not so surprising.
+In fact another lifecycle method, namely the `childContextSet()`lifecycle method, was added to Reaction in order to support it.

 At the topmost level of the example component both this lifecycle method and the more commonly known `setChildContext()` lifecycle method are utilised:

 ```
 getChildContext(context) {